 Musician (Two Time Grammy Winner)

 Two time GRAMMY® award-winning Casey Benjamin is the first original member of the Robert Glasper Experiment.
-Through his melodic ingenuity on the vocoder, textual mastery on the keytar and spiky virtuosity on the alto, soprano and tenor saxophone, Benjamin gives the Experiment on its most defining sounds that has enable it to gain international acclaim in the jazz, R&B and hip-hop scenes on such trailblazing as Black Radio (Blue Note Records, 2012) and Black Radio 2 (Blue Note Records, 2013).
+Through his melodic ingenuity on the vocoder, textual mastery on the keytar and spiky virtuosity on the alto, soprano and tenor saxophone, Benjamin gives the Experiment one of its most defining sounds that has enabled it to gain international acclaim in the jazz, R&B and hip-hop scenes on such trailblazing albums as Black Radio (Blue Note Records, 2012) and Black Radio 2 (Blue Note Records, 2013).

 In addition to the Experiment, Benjamin toured with singer Patrick Stump (Fall Out Boy) and has work with a string of other stellar musicians that include jazz greats – singer Betty Carter, bassist Derrick Hodge, vibraphonist Stefon Harris, trumpeter Roy Hargrove, bassist Victor Bailey, drummer Terri Lyne Carrington and bassist Buster Williams; hip-hop artists – Nas, Kendrick Lamar, Mos Def, Q-Tip, A Tribe Called Quest, Lupe Fiasco, Kanye West, Busta’ Rhymes, Diddy, Heavy D, Consequence, DJ Logic and Wyclef Jean; R&B/Pop singers – Anderson Paak, Solange, Bilal, Mary J. Blige, John Legend, Lady Gaga and Beyoncé; and Black Rock Coalition gurus – Vernon Reid and Melvin Gibbs.
 With singer and songwriter Nicky Guiland, Benjamin co-leads the funk-forward combo, HEAVy, which has released three discs –HEAVy (Kindred Spirits, 2000), Jazz Money$$ (BBE, 2007) and First Sessions (Kindred Spirits, 2008).